 Improving the understanding of the electronic behavior of materials on the atomistic scale supports the DOE mission, as these materials offer enhanced properties which could lead to dramatic improvements in energy technologies.
 Examples include research efforts to understand the fundamental mechanisms of superconductivity, the elementary energy conversion steps in photovoltaic or thermoelectric materials and electron transport in nanoscale assemblies.
 This research area also supports basic research in semiconductor and spin-based electronics of interest for next generation information technology.

-To better understand how this research area fits within the Department of Energy's Office of Science, please refer to the Basic Energy Science's organization chart (51KB)
+To obtain more information about this research area, please see our Core Research Area descriptions and the proceedings of our Principal Investigators' Meetings.
+To better understand how this research area fits within the Department of Energy's Office of Science, please refer to the Basic Energy Science's organization chart (47KB) and budget request.

-For more information about this research area, please contact Dr. James W. Davenport
+For more information about this research area, please contact Dr. James W. Davenport or Dr. Matthias Graf.